Fluoxetine Review: Happiness in a Pill?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 Fluoxetine, also referred to as fluoxetine hydrochloride or fluoxetine HCL for short, is a prescription drug approved by the FDA for the treatment of depression.
-It’s the generic version of the drug Prozac, as we outlined in our Prozac reviews article.
+It’s the generic version of the drug Prozac, as we explained in our Prozac reviews article.

-In this article we’ll answer all of these questions and more as we review clinical studies on fluoxetine to determine if it's safe and effective, document its side effects, explain whether the drug interacts with alcohol and share real, unsponsored user reviews of fluoxetine.
+In this article we’ll answer all of these questions and more, as we review clinical studies on fluoxetine to determine if it's effective for the treatment of depression.

 Does Fluoxetine Reduce Depression?